Home » Parent PLUS Loans

 If retirement is on the horizon, but you’re worried about your student loan repayment amount, consider that income-based repayment is based on your income.
 If you plan to retire and can live off of taxable savings or monthly Social Security payments alone, your payments will drastically decrease alongside your decreasing income.

 How does an income-based repayment plan like ICR compare to private refinancing?
 Refinancing might sound like a much better deal depending upon where interest rates are at a given time.
 If borrowers can’t take advantage of any of the money-saving strategies listed above, refinancing might be the way to go.
+But it’s important to weigh the pros and cons of private refinancing before taking the leap.

 Pros of refinancing student loans